TRACE: Capability-Targeted Agentic Training: Related Work

 \textbf{LoRA Merging and Routing.} Recent work on model merging has established general techniques for composing task-specific adaptations~\citep{ilharco2023editingmodelstaskarithmetic, yadav2023tiesmergingresolvinginterference, panariello2025accurateefficientlowrank}.
-A complementary direction avoids collapsing everything into one checkpoint and instead uses mixtures of LoRA experts, where routing dynamically selects or softly combines experts such as ~\citep{luo2024moeloracontrastivelearningguided, cao2026comolefficientmixturelora}.
-These routing methods are orthogonal to \tool{}'s simple training-free strategy to route between capability-specific adapters and could be incorporated to potentially further improve performance.
+A complementary direction avoids collapsing everything into one checkpoint and instead uses mixtures of LoRA experts, where routing dynamically selects or softly combines experts such as ~\citep{luo2024moeloracontrastivelearningguided, cao2026comolefficientmixturelora}, including foundational LoRA-MoE methods such as LoRAMoE~\citep{dou2024loramoerevolutionizingmixture}, MoLE~\citep{wu2024mixtureofloraexperts}, and MoV/MoLORA~\citep{zadouri2024pushingmixtureexpertslimit}, as well as variants exploring different routing granularities and mergeability~\citep{gao2024higherlayersneedmore, wang2025eachrankcouldbeanexpert}.
+Unlike methods where experts emerge implicitly from multi-task data, \tool{}'s adapters are independently trained on synthetic environments that each isolate a single, contrastively identified capability, yielding an interpretable set of experts.
+Advances in adapter architectures and MoE training schemes are orthogonal to \tool{} and can be incorporated into our pipeline for further gains.